transloadit/uppy.io/docs/companion.md

 ### How to use Companion with Kubernetes?

-We have [a detailed guide on running Companion in Kubernetes](https://github.com/transloadit/uppy/blob/main/packages/%40uppy/companion/KUBERNETES.md) for you, that’s how we run our example server at <https://companion.uppy.io>.
+We have a detailed [guide](https://github.com/transloadit/uppy/blob/main/packages/%40uppy/companion/KUBERNETES.md) on running Companion in Kubernetes.

 ### How to add custom providers?